selfishprimate/gerillass-docs/content/docs/sizer.md

 ---
 title: "Sizer"
-site_title: "Sizer Sass Mixin"
+page_title: "Sizer Sass Mixin"
-site_description: "Sizer Sass mixin helps you to size elements with one statement (or two).
+page_description: "Sizer Sass mixin helps you to size elements with one statement (or two).
 Size elements or create square or recangle shapes very easily."
 ---

 # Sizer